The impostor syndrome

 As a result, the pursuit of perfectionism increases the feeling of incompetence, since the effort given is higher than what your colleagues can offer.
 Vou underestimate yourself, and spend a lot of time on each task, which sometimes forces you to procrastinate a lot.

-A depression, an anxiety disorder or a strong pessimism towards one’s skills and life are noticed.
+depression, an anxiety disorder or a strong pessimism towards one’s skills and life are noticed.
 Indeed, constant dissatisfaction, providing a lot of effort can lead to exhaustion and negative thoughts.

-8. What are the tricks to escape?
+8. What are the tricks to escape ?

 It is always best to go see a professional (psychologist, therapist, sophrologist etc.) to help you in this malaise.
 A professional will help and guide you in a process of self-assertion, self-confidence and with whom you can work on your self-esteem.
 Work on guilt and detachment from the other’s gaze could also be put forward.
 However, you can always try these